syseleven/grav-docs-syseleven-stack/user/pages/01.syseleven-stack/default.en.md

 ## Support

-As provider of the [SysEleven Stack](https://www.syseleven.de/produkte-services/syseleven-stack/) we provide you with extensive product support without extra charges.
+As provider of the [SysEleven Stack](https://www.syseleven.de/produkte-services/syseleven-stack/) we provide you with extensive product support.
-Additional Support that can be booked may be subject to charge.
+Additional support and consulting are also available depending on your support plan but may be subject to extra charge.
 For further information please check our [support page](../06.Support/default.en.md).

 ## Edit articles